lenkan/rx-workshop/README.md

 ####Starting the Java backend
 Tested with `OpenJDK 1.8.0_66-internal` and `Maven 3.2.5`.

+Open the maven project [ws-java](ws-java/) in your favourite editor and run the main method in the `Server` class.

+If you really want to run it from the command line, run `mvn exec:java` to start the server.

+Start editing in EmptyHandler.java to implement the necessary functionality.

-`cd` into [ws-java](ws-java/) and run `mvn exec:java` to start the server.
-Refresh the UI page and type into the text box.
-You should see the app logging events to stdout:
+When the UI page connects you should see the app logging events to stdout:

 ```
 Server started